 This year we saved all of our pumpkin seeds to roast and also made a big batch of pumpkin soup with the flesh.
 Roasting the seeds is very simple and they make a great snack for the kiddies.
 Our daughter has been taking hers to school for snack time.

 The length of the roasting time will depend on how dry the seeds are to start with.
-YOu just need to leave them in until the seeds turn a nice golden colour.
-For anyone that has tasted them before they taste a bit like popcorn but crunchier.
+You just need to leave them in until the seeds turn a nice golden colour.
+For anyone that hasn’t tasted them before they taste a bit like popcorn but crunchier.

 Extra Tip: I have read other recipes where people boil the pumpkin seeds in salted water for 10 minutes or so before roasting.
 This helps lock the salt right through the seeds instead of just on the outside.
 I guess it depends on how salty you want them.